-- Continued implementation of people development including targeted leadership development activities. - Unconscious bias training for all leaders in Statkraft and strengthened mechanisms to avoid bias in Statkraft's people processes. - Key activities planned for 2021 include working actively to increase the number of women in management positions. - Safe working from home practices - Carried out a global D&I maturity assessment and employee survey as a basis for systematic and targeted action planning - Established a new inclusion index that measures employees' experience of inclusion at work
+- Continued implementation of people development including targeted leadership development activities. - Unconscious bias training for all leaders in Statkraft and strengthened mechanisms to avoid bias in Statkraft's people processes. - · Key activities planned for 2022 include working actively to increase the number of women in management positions. - Safe working from home practices, including hybrid work model - Implementation of diversity and inclusion (D&I) awareness and competence building initiatives - Tracking of inclusion index that measures employees' experience of inclusion at work